ALL

 1. Put on latex, rubber, or leather gloves to protect your hands.

 2. Use tongs, pliers, or tweezers to carefully pick up the needle by the plastic end.
-Don’t pick it up by the sharp, metal tip and keep the tip pointed away from you at all times.
+Keep the sharp metal tip pointed away from you at all times.

-3. Put the needle into a sharps container with the tip pointing down.
+3. Put the needle into a sharps container (a special container made for used needles) with the tip pointing down.
 If you don’t have a sharps container:

 • Put the needle in a container with a lid you can close tightly.